-Nine Cares provides a valuable service to needy individuals and organisations, drawing attention to some of Australia’s most critical social issues.
-Nine’s network of media assets and our role as a content creator enables us to use our reach to connect communities.
-It’s about the media making a difference.
+Nine Cares provides a valuable service utilising Nine’s network of media assets across television, digital and social and Nine’s role as a content creator to connect communities.

-In financial year 2017, Nine Cares managed and provided almost $33 million worth of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations, in support of causes including the White Ribbon Foundation, St Vincent de Paul Society, Children’s Tumour Foundation, Surf Life Saving Australia, Dry July, and the Mark Hughes Foundation.
-Nine Cares is committed to continuing to provide community groups with the ability to connect with the general public and maximise the reach of their messages.
+In FY18, Nine Cares managed and provided almost $30 million of airtime for Community Service Announcements (CSAs) for community or not-for-profit organisations in support of causes including Starlight Children’s Foundation Australia, Youngcare, Mates4Mates, Charlie Teo Foundation, Variety The Children’s Charity, St Vincent de Paul, the Children’s Tumour Foundation, the Gidget Foundation and the Mark Hughes Foundation.
+Nine Cares is committed to providing community groups with the ability to connect with the general public and maximise the reach and understanding of their messages.

-During FY17, Channel Nine was instrumental in raising almost $20 million for children’s hospitals through telethons in Sydney and Brisbane, and the Easter Appeal in Adelaide.
-These events, which raise money for essential equipment, services and research, are among the hospitals’ key fundraising initiatives each year.
-They are televised on Channel Nine in their local markets, with many of the group’s key talent manning the phone lines and encouraging the public’s generosity.
+During FY18, Nine was again instrumental in the raising of almost $20 million for the local children’s hospitals through telethons in Sydney and Brisbane and the Easter Appeal in Adelaide.
+These telethons remain key to the hospitals’ annual fundraising efforts, with the proceeds used to provide essential equipment, services and research.
+The telethons are televised on Nine in their local markets, with many of Nine’s key talent volunteering to staff the phone lines, further encouraging the public’s generosity.

+The AFL Footy Show My Room Telethon raised $1.1 million for the children’s cancer charity, My Room Charity.
 A Current Affair serves a significant community interest by publicising newsworthy human interest stories.
-Genuinely needy people are provided with a forum to tell their stories, often with incredible outcomes.
-Donations of money, care or essential devices are not uncommon as the nightly audiences of one million-plus are inspired.
-A Current Affair also promotes the national ACA Christmas hamper giveaway where tens of thousands of dollars worth of food is donated, packed and distributed to hundreds of needy families.
+Genuinely needy people are provided a forum to tell their stories, often with incredible outcomes.
+Donations of money, care or essential devices are not uncommon as the nightly 1m-plus audiences are inspired.
+A Current Affair also promotes the national ACA Christmas hamper giveaway where tens of thousands of dollars worth of food are donated, packed and distributed to hundreds of needy families.

-Nine Cares also continues its active involvement in communities around Australia by sponsoring local council events, surf clubs, Taronga Zoo, Royal Melbourne Show, the South Australian Young Achiever Awards, as well as Carols by Candlelight in capital cities.
+Nine Cares also continues its active involvement in communities around Australia, sponsoring local council events and surf clubs, as well as The Australian Maritime Museum, The Adelaide Zoo, The Perth City To Surf, the Mater Little Miracles Easter Appeal, the Melbourne Mothers’ Day Classic, as well as Carols by Candlelight across many of the Australian capital cities.